Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

-There’s no denying that the stock market has an overvaluation problem.
+There’s a lot of evidence that suggests that the stock market has an overvaluation problem.
 Look no further than the average price-earnings ratio of the S&P 500, a whopping 23.32—a 55% increase over its historical average of about 15.
 In other words, we can assume that the stock market is overvalued by 55%, numbers comparable to the late dot-com bubble from 1999 to 2001.

 The price-earnings ratio (P/E) is one of the most popular metrics that investors and analysts use to determine stock valuation, and how a particular stock measures up to industry benchmarks.
 The P/E ratio is a tool for determining whether a stock is over or undervalued, and it has reliably predicted stock price movements ahead of market expansions and downturns.